- 27 Nov 2024

 Security guidelines and instructions to follow:

-• Make sure access to the Server where SysAid is installed on is accessible only from your local network or VPN and via 2FA
+- Make sure access to the Server where SysAid is installed is accessible only from your local network or VPN and via 2FA

-• Make sure you security controls such as EDR (Endpoint Detection and Response) and WAF installed on your SysAid server like any other application in your network that needs to be
+- Make sure you have security controls such as EDR (Endpoint Detection and Response) and WAF installed on your SysAid server, like any other application in your network that needs to be